-Dr. Ayala is the director of the Hemophilia and Bleeding Disorders Treatment Center at Johns Hopkins All Children's Hospital.
+Dr. Ayala is the division chief of Hematology and director of the Hemophilia and Bleeding Disorders Treatment Center at Johns Hopkins All Children's Hospital.
 She also is the hematology leader of the Young Women Bleeding Disorders/Menorrhagia Clinic, which focuses on a multidisciplinary approach to bleeding symptoms in girls and young women.
 Dr. Ayala also is involved in the newly created Immune Dysregulation Clinic, which evaluates patients with autoimmune cytopenias in a multidisciplinary approach.

 View Irmel’s Bio

 Lynda Beaupin, MD Hematology / Oncology

 Dr. Beaupin specializes in pediatric hematology-oncology in the Johns Hopkins All Children’s Cancer & Blood Disorders Institute.
 She joined the hospital staff in 2018 and sees patients on the main campus and Johns Hopkins All Children’s Outpatient Care, Tampa.

 E. Leila Jerome Clay, MD Hematology / Oncology